JehanneOS/jehanne/README.md

 To build Jehanne and play with it, you need to have git, golang, qemu, gcc, binutils and bison installed.
-For example on Debian GNU/Linux you should be able to get going with
+For example on Debian GNU/Linux 10 you should be able to get going with

-	sudo aptitude install git golang build-essential flex bison qemu-system autoconf
+	sudo apt-get install git golang build-essential flex bison qemu-system autoconf autoconf-archive curl automake-1.15

 After the repository clone, you can give a look with